Legal consultation for female victims of domestic violence

-The funding requested will ensure that two attorneys experienced in domestic abuse matters will serve the program’s clients on a full-time basis.
-There are two attorneys responsible for providing legal assistance to women at the Center:
+The Tel Aviv Foundation is seeking a philanthropic investment to ensure that two attorneys experienced in domestic abuse matters will serve the program’s clients on a full-time basis.